brainhack-boston/brainhack-boston.github.io/index.md

 The CONNECTS program will be generating imaging data from a variety of modalities, including diffusion MRI, optical and X-ray microscopy.
 Most of these images will be too large to hold in memory all at once, and thus the [OME-Zarr](https://link.springer.com/article/10.1007/s00418-023-02209-1) format, which allows storing and accessing large images in chunks, has been agreed upon as the common standard of choice for these data.
 However, the raw data are being generated in a variety of different formats, including .jp2, .tif, and .mat.
 The LINC project has a [collection of scripts](https://github.com/lincbrain/linc-convert) for converting these formats to OME-Zarr.
 The goal of this project is to assemble these scripts into a package and add testing and documentation.

 Tasks:
--  Abstract writing of higher-level images across modalities
+-  Abstract the writing of higher-level images across modalities
 -  Port OCT conversion script into package
 -  Add support for multiple Zarr backends
 -  Save conversion options in output file